Açai, spirulina, goji berries, oh my!

 While availability and prices vary depending on where you live, and the time of year, the following food items are generally available year-round in most major grocery chains.

-Without further ado, here are 5 of the best (and affordable) superfoods you should already be eating (stay tuned for Part 2!):
+Without further ado, here are 5 of the best (and affordable) superfoods you should already be eating (and check out part 2 here):

 1. Sweet Potatoes

 What qualifies sweet potatoes to be on this list over the other potatoes (white, russet, etc.) is their color.
 And they can thank beta-carotene for their beautiful orange color.
 Beta-carotene is an antioxidant that converts to Vitamin A, which supports healthy vision.
 Don’t like orange sweet potatoes?
 Purple sweet potatoes may also help with improved eyesight.